-Student-loan servicing companies, of course, have lobbied DOE Secretary Helen DeVos against additional oversight by the states.
+Student-loan servicing companies, of course, have lobbied DOE Secretary Betsy DeVos against additional oversight by the states.
 The DOE issued a statement in March that claimed only the federal government has authority to oversee the student-loan contractors, who are paid nearly $1-billion by the DOE to handle debt payments.
 Instead of a neutral stance or a consumer advocate role, it put the DOE clearly in the camp of the servicers, not the borrowers.

 “State regulation of the servicing of direct loans impedes uniquely federal interests,’’ the DOE wrote.

 Increased state regulation has been interpreted as an indictment on the DOE’s ability to monitor the companies.
 The DOE’s statement was promptly slammed by legal experts, who claimed it was a toothless gesture.

 “Nowhere in this document does the Department of Education quote a statute from Congress that says the department is authorized to block states from stopping deceptive debt collection practices (and) that’s because such a law does not exist,’’ Christopher Peterson, a University of Utah law professor and former enforcement attorney at the Consumer Financial Protection Bureau, told The Washington Post.

 California, Connecticut and the District of Columbia require student-loan companies to obtain a license, giving those states and the district an ability to monitor compliance with federal laws.
 Other states may follow suit.